OAuth 2.0 documentation: Framework, Standard

 For complete documentation of these settings, see Fundamentals of HTTP connections.

-E. Save, test, and authorize
+E. Save, test, and continue

 Once you have configured the OAuth 2.0 HTTP connection, you have a few options for continuing:

-- Save & authorize – click this button to test the connection, commit the new connection so that it will be available to all integrations for your account (and applied to the current source or destination app, if you created it within a flow)
+- Save & continue – click this button to test the connection, commit the new connection so that it will be available to all integrations for your account (and applied to the current source or destination app, if you created it within a flow)

 - Close – click this link to exit connection creation without saving